 8.1.1.4.4 ERCOT Contingency Reserve Service Energy Deployment Criteria

 (1) Each QSE providing ECRS shall so indicate by appropriate entries in the Resource’s Ancillary Service Schedule and the Ancillary Service Resource Responsibility providing that service.
 ERCOT shall adjust the Generation Resource’s Base Point for any requested ECRS energy in the next cycle of SCED as specified in Section 6.5.7.6.2.4, Deployment and Recall of ERCOT Contingency Reserve Service.
-For Controllable Load Resources, the QSE shall control its Resources to operate to the Resource’s Scheduled Power Consumption minus any Ancillary Service deployments.
+For Controllable Load Resources, the QSE shall control its Controllable Load Resources such that each operates to the Resource’s Scheduled Power Consumption minus any Ancillary Service deployments.
 Control performance during periods in which ERCOT has deployed ECRS shall be based on the requirements below and failure to meet any one of these requirements shall be reported to the Reliability Monitor as non-compliance:

-(a) Within one minute following a deployment instruction, the QSE must update the telemetered Ancillary Service Schedule for ECRS for Generation Resources, and Load Resources to reflect the deployment amount.
-The difference between the sum of the QSE’s Resource ECRS schedules and the sum of the QSE’s Resource ECRS responsibilities must be equal to the QSE’s total ECRS deployment instruction, excluding the deployment to Load Resources which are not Controllable Load Resources.
+(a) Within one minute following a deployment instruction, the QSE must update the telemetered Ancillary Service Schedule for ECRS for its Generation Resources and Load Resources to reflect the deployment amount.
+The difference between the sum of the QSE’s Resource ECRS schedules and the sum of the QSE’s Resource ECRS responsibilities must be equal to the QSE’s total ECRS deployment instruction, excluding the deployment to Load Resources that are not Controllable Load Resources.

 (b) For QSEs with Load Resources, excluding Controllable Load Resources, ten minutes following deployment instruction the sum of the QSE’s Load Resource response shall not be less than 95% of the requested MW deployment, nor more than 150% of the lesser of the following: